Labs64/netlicensing.io/index.md

 <div class="row NL_main_banner">
     <div class="col-md-8 col-md-offset-2 NL_about">
         <h1>Monetize your digital products and services</h1>
         <span>Labs64 NetLicensing is a first-class solution in the <i>Licensing-as-a-Service (LaaS)</i> sector.
-Based on open standards, it provides a cost effective, integrated and scalable platform for software vendors and developers who want to concentrate on their product’s core functionality instead of spending resources on developing an own license management software.</span>
+Based on open standards, it provides a cost-effective, integrated and scalable platform for software vendors and developers who want to concentrate on their product’s core functionality instead of spending resources on developing an own license management software.</span>
         <div class="row">
             <div class="col-md-4 col-md-offset-2">
                 <a href="/demo-optin/"